apollographql/apollo/docs/source/platform/operation-registry.md

-These changes should be transparent, since the new version of the operation registry plugin, `0.2.0-alpha.1`, will attempt to use the new scheme and then fallback on the old.
-All apollo cli versions write to the new and old manifest locations without additional configuration.
+These changes should be transparent, since the new version of the operation registry plugin, `0.2.0-alpha.1`, will attempt to use the new scheme and then fallback on the old.All apollo cli versions write to the new and old manifest locations without additional configuration.

+Be aware that the the variant/tag specific manifest will only be created after a `client:push`, so the plugin may fallback on the old manifest, which contains the operations for `current`, when `schemaTag` is specified in the operation registry plugin.

 #### Operation registration observability